... humming machinery is fine, amplifiers not so much ...

 • • unterminated tube rectifier heater winding

-• • 120VAC power wiring adjacent to DC
+• • 120VAC power wiring adjacent to audio DC

 • • long audio input lead run through choke field